Introduction to clarithmetic II

-Throughout the rest of this description: \begin{itemize} \item $\mathfrak{l}$ denotes the size of the greatest constant among $k,\vec{c}$. \item $\mathfrak{d}$ denotes the depth (number of labmoves in the longest legal run) of $F(0)$. \item $\mathfrak{q}$ denotes the number of all tape symbols of the machines ${\cal N}'$ and ${\cal K}'$ (we may safely assume that the two machines have the same sets of tape symbols). \item $\mathfrak{s}$ denotes the number of all states of the machines ${\cal N}'$ and ${\cal K}'$ (again, we may safely assume that the two machines have the same sets of states). \end{itemize}
+We agree that, throughout the rest of Section \ref{sectsound}: \begin{itemize} \item $\mathfrak{l}$ denotes the size of the greatest constant among $k,\vec{c}$. \item $\mathfrak{e}$ denotes the maximum number of $\oo$-labeled moves in any legal run of $F'(0)$. \item $\mathfrak{d}$ denotes the maximum number of whatever-labeled moves in any legal run of $\ada F(x)$. \item $\mathfrak{q}$ denotes the total number of symbols that may ever appear on either tape of the machines ${\cal N}'$ and ${\cal K}'$. \item $\mathfrak{s}$ denotes the total number of states of the machines ${\cal N}'$ and ${\cal K}'$. \end{itemize}